KAVINKUMAR1111/Rice-leaf-disease-detection/README.md

 # Installation
 Clone the repository git clone https://github.com/kavinkunarkavin/rice-leaf-disease-detection.git

-Install the required dependencies: pip install -r requirements.txt
+Install the required dependencies.

-Configure AWS S3 credentials: Open config.py file and enter your AWS S3 credentials.

-Start the backend server: python predict.py
+Start the backend server: python backend.py

-Launch the frontend application: Open the frontend directory.
-Run the PyQT applicatation python frontend.py
+Launch the frontend application: O Run the PyQT applicatation python frontend.py

 # USAGE
 Open the frontend application.
 Capture or upload an image of a rice leaf.
 Click the "Predict" button to initiate disease detection.
 View the predicted class and confidence score for the detected disease.